meta-llama/prompt-ops/README.md

 To get started with llama-prompt-ops, you'll need:

-- Current Prompt: Your existing prompt that you want to optimize for Llama models
+- Existing Prompt: Your existing prompt that you want to optimize for Llama models
-- Dataset: A JSON file containing query-answer pairs for evaluation and optimization
+- Existing Query-Response Dataset: A JSON file containing query-response pairs for evaluation and optimization (see [example dataset](use-cases/facility-synth/facility_v2_test.json))
 - Configuration File: A config file (config.yaml) specifying model behavior, parameters, and optimization details (see [example configuration](configs/facility-simple.yaml))